jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Richard Stallman and thde FSF alleged the OSI was willing to make freedom compromises in order to make larger productivity gains with opensource software fired back in his article ["Open Source Misses the Point"](http://www.gnu.org/philosophy/open-source-misses-the-point.html "Open Source Misses the Point") The terms do overlap, but Free Software and opensource but ultimately have two divergent meanings and *free* software is *not* opensource.

 There has been some compromise between the two campus by using the name __FLOSS__, [Free Libre and Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software\#FLOSS "FLOSS"), but the FSF rejects any licensing that allows a user's freedom to be restricted.
-One way to conceptualize the difference is would be to look at the concept of [DRM software](https://en.wikipedia.org/wiki/Digital_rights_management "DRM"), which is basically the copy protection schemes on DVDs and digital music downloads.
+One way to conceptualize the difference would be to look at the concept of [DRM software](https://en.wikipedia.org/wiki/Digital_rights_management "DRM"), which is basically the copy protection schemes on DVDs and digital music downloads.
 The OSI group would not be opposed to build opensource DRM software.
 But the FSF would be opposed to the entire concept of DRM--which is a tool they believe restricts a user's freedom to play their DVD anywhere and in any way.

 You can read Raymond's two seminal books on Unix and opensource philosophy online as they are free and opensource licensed: